 At its simplest this is our promise:

-We will only contact you with relevant content to help you grow your online presence
+- We will only contact you with relevant content to help you grow your business

 What type of information do we collect?

 Information you share with us on our websites

 We collect information you provide when you use our services or submit any forms including contact forms, newsletter sign-ups as well as any profile information you provide.
 We may also collect additional so called “meta” information associated with that e.g. time of submission, browser and site settings.
 This also includes any comments you may submit on blog articles or reviews.

 Payment and transaction information

 If you choose to use our paid for services these will usually be governed by a separate agreement that will also cover personal data usage.
 If you use some of our free services (e.g. an online tool) we may retain records of your transactions in a similar way to how an online retailer may keep your order and delivery information for making future use easier as well as for your reference.

 We maintain records of conversations we may have with you (such as through email, chat or over the phone).
 We may also collect conversations we have with you or you have about us through third party platforms such as social media, review platforms or events.